"People leave managers not companies" is a common refrain you'll hear when corporate leadership is discussed.

 Instead, managers should work to build habits of giving praise regularly.
 If you see something you like, take a moment while you're thinking of it to share specifically why.
 There's a good chance that will lead to you seeing more of that desired action or result.

-Meanwhile, feedback is best discussed in private, and with proper context.
+Meanwhile, best way to give feedback is to discuss it in private, and with proper context.
 This is once again where one on ones shine.

 By using a structured, private time with your team member, you can realize a number of benefits: